Newport Sands, Newport, Pembrokeshire.

 - Swans, common egrets, gulls, oyster catchers

-- Salmon, sewin, mullet, trout, flat fish, mackerel, pollock, dog fish
+- Salmon, sewin, mullet, trout, flat fish, mackerel, pollack, dog fish

 - Porpoises, dolphins, seals, baskin sharks